Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 # PREVIOUS WORK

+At present, there are several different cross-chain technical solutions and projects.
-Vitalik Buterin had proposed a easy decentralizd cross-layer-2 bridge[@vbeasyl2brdige].

-Hop[@hopwhitepaper] is a previous cross rollup bridge.
+Vitalik Buterin had proposed a easy decentralizd cross-layer-2 bridge[@vbeasyl2brdige], which described a very concise cross-chain bridge architecture based on rollup environment and largely inspired the design of the orbiter bridge.

-Nomad is a previous optimistic interoperability cross-chain protocol.
+Hop[@hopwhitepaper] is a previous cross rollup bridge project, it utilizes bridging mechanisms to enable the transfer of assets between different blockchain networks and establishes bridges that lock tokens on one chain and mint wrapped tokens on the destination chain, ensuring interoperability across chains through Automated Market Makers.

+Nomad[@nomadofficialwebsite] is a previous optimistic interoperability cross-chain protocol, it uses optimistic proofs as a prototype, sending some data proofs, accepting them as valid after a timer elapses, and introducing challengers to submit fraud proofs.
+Nomad spans multiple chains.
+The sending chain is the source of messages, and messages are committed into the merkle tree.
+The root of this tree is notarized by the updater, and is relayed to the receiving chain through the relayer in the update.
+Updates are signed by the updater.
+They commit to the previous root and a new root.
+Any chain can maintain a replica contract that contains knowledge of the updater and the current root.
+Signed updates are held by replicas and accepted after a timeout.

 # DESIGN PRINCINPLES
 Orbiter Protocol's design follows the flowing principles: